-The Plan also invests in MillerKnoll common stock (and, prior to the July 2021 acquisition of Knoll by MillerKnoll, in Knoll common stock).
-Transactions in Knoll common stock (prior to the July 2021 acquisition) and in MillerKnoll common stock are considered party-in-interest transactions because the Company, which is now a wholly-owned subsidiary of MillerKnoll, is the Plan's sponsor.
-At December 31, 2021 and 2020, the Plan held investments totaling \$1,301,221 and \$1,593,752, respectively, in shares of common stock of MillerKnoll and the Company, respectively.
-Dividend income on Company stock and MillerKnoll stock totaled \$18,376 for the year ended December 31, 2021.
-Total shares at December 31, 2021 and 2020 equaled 33,203 and 108,566, respectively.
+The Plan also invests in MillerKnoll common stock, which investments are considered party-in-interest transactions because the Company, which is now a wholly-owned subsidiary of MillerKnoll, is the Plan's sponsor.
+At December 31, 2022 and 2021, the Plan held investments totaling \$0 and \$1,301,221, respectively, in shares of common stock of MillerKnoll.
+Dividend income on MillerKnoll stock totaled \$18,965 for the year ended December 31, 2022.
+Total shares of MillerKnoll held by the Plan at December 31, 2022 and 2021 equaled 0 and 33,203, respectively.
 Notes receivable from participants also qualify as party-in-interest transactions.